 |---|---|

-| Crypto Whales | Individuals or organizations that hold large amounts of crypto and control significant portions of an asset’s circulating supply. |
+| Crypto Whales | Individuals, teams, funds, or organizations that hold large amounts of crypto and control a notable share of an asset’s circulating supply. |

-| Market Impact | Their decisions to buy or sell can move price, shift liquidity, and increase volatility. |
+| Market Impact | Large buys or sells can affect price, shift liquidity, and raise or lower volatility depending on timing and market depth. |

-| Community Attention | Traders and analysts closely watch these holders because their activity can reshape market dynamics. |
+| Community Attention | Traders and analysts monitor these holders because their on-chain activity can change order flow and market conditions. |

 Who Are Crypto Whales?